There are more than 6,000 children who are orphaned in Latvia. Less than 700 are in orphanages.

 We provide safe, nurturing support for young adults as they leave orphanages and navigate the transition to independent living.

 We invest in community outreach programs that strengthen and preserve families in high-risk, impoverished areas.
 These programs provide nutritious meals, quality counseling, and mentorship and training.

-We offer tangible hope for vulnerable children and families through mentorship, continuing education, job and life skills training, and wraparound care.
+We offer tangible hope for vulnerable children and families through continuing education, job and life skills training, and individualized care and mentorship.